-In this installment on how to raise baby chicks, I will answer a question we frequently receive.
-Why can baby chicks be separated from their mothers, the hens, so early in their lives.
+In this installment on how to raise baby chicks, I will answer questions we frequently receive.
+Do chicks need mother hens?
+Can chicks survive without a mama hen?

-As we mentioned previously, you can purchase these little chicks online and have them shipped to you.
-When you receive them, you’ll probably notice the hen is not included in the package.
+It’s an amazing thing that you can purchase these little chicks online and have them shipped to you.
+When you receive them, you’ll probably notice the mama hen is not included in the package.
 Thus, many people email us with worry that the chicks won’t be okay, or they’ll get separation anxiety.
 Let me delve into this further for some perspective.

-Chicks also mature much quicker.
-You may have noticed this when your teacher hosted them at your school.
+Chicks also mature much more quickly.
+You may have noticed this on your own farm or maybe when you were a kid and your teacher hosted them at your school.
 One week they were cute and fluffy.
 One month later, they had grown considerably.
 In fact, chicks reach their maturity levels around 16 weeks.
 Due to this, their mothers aren’t needed as much.

 Chicks Are Self-Sufficient

-Plenty of baby chicks stay with their mothers.
-When this happens, the hens do contribute to the growth and survival of their young.
+Baby chicks can stay with their mothers if you allow it.
+When this happens, the hens do contribute to the growth and survival of their young by being an example of finding food and water, keeping them warm under their wings, and protecting them.
 Yet, while they provide basic needs, hens don’t do as much as mammal mothers.

 Separation Better Ensures Survival

-Separation from the hens not only promotes the chicks’ autonomy.
-It also helps protect them from the predators found around farms.
+Separation from the hens not only promotes the chicks’ autonomy, it also helps protect them from the predators found around farms.
 For instance, we have skunks, opossums, and coyotes.
-All predators that don’t have any qualms in taking chicks.
+Predators don’t have any qualms about taking chicks.
 On top of this, other chickens or roosters might bother them.

-To add an extra level of protection, you can show the chicks where the water and food are.
+To add an extra level of protection, as mentioned above you can show the chicks where the water and food are.
 At our farm, we pick them up and gently dip their beaks into the water, so they get that first taste.
 Then we do the same thing with the food.

 If it looks like they don’t quite understand, we sit there and finger-scratch the food and water.
 They tend to grasp the concept after that.